 The Philatelic Society of Canberra Inc

-The Philatelic Society of Canberra is one of Australia’s most active philatelic societies and celebrated 75 years of operation in November 2007.
+The Philatelic Society of Canberra is one of Australia’s most active philatelic societies and will celebrate 90 years of operation in November 2022.

 Over the years a number of well-known Australian philatelists such as the Reverend Tippet, Alan Salisbury and Ed Druce have all been prominent members.